 - 1/4 cup finely chopped celery

-- 1 green onion, chopped, or a tablespoon or two of finely chopped red onion
+- 1 green onion, chopped, or 2 tablespoons finely chopped red onion

 - 3 to 4 tablespoons mayonnaise, or to taste

-- Put the eggs in a saucepan and cover with cold water.
-Place the pan over high heat and bring the water to a boil.
+Put the eggs in a saucepan and cover with cold water.
+Place the pan over high heat on the stove and bring the water to a boil.
 Remove the pan from the heat, place a lid on the pan, and let the eggs stand for about 15 minutes.
 Remove the lid and run cold water over the eggs until they are cool enough to handle.

-- Put the eggs in a medium bowl and chop well.
+Put the eggs in a medium-sized bowl and chop well.

-- Blend the chopped eggs with the chopped celery and green onion, if using.
+Blend the chopped eggs with the chopped celery and green onion, if using.
 Add 2 tablespoons of mayonnaise and blend well.
-Add more mayonnaise, as needed to moisten.
+Add more mayonnaise, as needed to moisten and to suit your preferences.
 Stir in salt and freshly ground black pepper to taste.

 - Replace the green onion with 1 to 2 tablespoons of finely chopped sweet onion, yellow onion, or red onion.

-- Replace the chopped onion and celery with about 2 tablespoons of chopped ripe olives and 1 to 2 tablespoons of chopped drained sun-dried tomatoes (oil-packed).
+- Replace the chopped onion and celery with about 2 tablespoons of chopped ripe olives and 1 to 2 tablespoons of chopped and drained oil-packed sun-dried tomatoes.